• Skip to primary navigation

 Sprinkle the duck with salt to taste and place the browned duck into the pressure cooker, breast side up.

-If you are going to be using the cooking juices to make gravy, you may like to add a carrot and an onion at this time for extra flavour.
+If you intend to use the cooking juices to make gravy, you may like to add a carrot and an onion at this time for extra flavour.

 Pour in the prepared stock and cook on the highest setting (mine is the Stew function) for 40 minutes.